MyCryptoCheckout/wordpress/readme.txt

 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+= 2.155 20251231 =

+* Fix: If using cloudflare, extract the real IP from the cloudflare HTTP_CF_CONNECTING_IP header.

 = 2.154 20251228 =